GFNY is a personal endurance challenge where you compete against others, the clock and yourself.

 Juan Carlos Martinez

-“JC” is offering you the chance to race the highest granfondo in the world: GFNY Colombia.
-It’s highest climb, “La Cuchilla” tops out at 3,475m, a whopping 700m above the might Stelvio.
+“JC” is offering you the chance to race in one of the world’s most cycling fanatic countries: Colombia.
 Most of his time, JC is the CEO of CRM, a global Cargo Risk Management insurer.
 But just like all GFNY World organizers, he rides and races his bike around the globe whenever possible.

 Delfina not only owns a women’s racing team and organizes the Tour de San Luis Feminin but also runs the show for you at GFNY Argentina.
 Watch out for the lead car because she’s a former race car driver!